sillsdev/ptx2pdf/docs/documentation/diglot.md

 ```
 Note that this  must occur before any USFM files or stylesheets are loaded.

+## Hints to the merging step
+By default the 'scores' merge mechanism synchronises on verse and paragraph number.
+I.e. the first mid-verse paragraph in verse 2 on one side should be aligned with the first mid-verse paragraph in verse 2 on the other side.
+This looks beautiful when all is working but becomes problematic when the paragraphing does not agree.
+One option is to disable forming chunks on paragraphs, the other is to insert manual 'hints' with`\zcolsync|id\*`  These hints should be in both files and have the same id.
+If using multiple ids within a given verse, they  should occur in their sorted order (ie. A before Z).

+If the id is of form 'v2' or 'v23a'  (starting with v, a number, and an optional letter sequence) then the number overrides the current verse number.
+This is largely untested, but may help with versification.

 ## Diglot-specific configuration items to go in custom stylesheets:

 Any ```\Marker```  can (theortically) be generic (e.g. 'p') or apply to a single column only ('pL' or 'pR' for left and right versions of 'p').